Kaiiiii/TicTacToeRobot/README.md

 * Main class: src/Game.java

 ## Unresolved Issues
-a.
-After the first game, the weights are adjusted to give a win condition, but subsequent weight changes consistently produce a draw condition
+1. After the first game, the weights are adjusted to give a win condition, but subsequent weight changes consistently produce a draw condition
-b.
-Ideal move at each step is always symmetrical (i.e. a positive feature has the same value as another negative feature)
+2. Ideal move at each step is always symmetrical (i.e. a positive feature has the same value as another negative feature)
     * causes problems when same value is assigned to all weights for DumbPlayer, as error at each step will always be 0
     * perhaps can consider other features for target expressions